abhi-s-03/Notifier/README.md

 3.In the root directory of the project, run the command npm install to install all the required packages for the React frontend.

-4.In the Backend directory of the project, run the command pip install -r requirements.txt to install all the required packages for the Flask backend such as Flask.
+4.In the Backend directory of the project, run the command pip install -r requirements.txt to install all the required packages for the Flask backend.

 ## How to Run
 1.Start the React development server by running the command npm start in the root directory of the project.
 This will start the frontend on localhost.

 2.Start the Flask backend by running the command python bacakend.py in the Backend directory.
 This will start the backend on localhost.
 Make sure to set the correct host address in the frontend code to connect it with the backend.

-3.Once both the frontend and backend are running, you can access the image to text converter by navigating to http://localhost:3000/ in your browser.
+3.Once both the frontend and backend are running, you can access notifier app by navigating to http://localhost:5000/ in your browser.